 When the angels heard that, they were incensed.
 They closed every gate to heaven to block out this evil man’s prayers.
 What did God do?
 He dug a tunnel under his throne so that Manasseh’s prayers might reach Him.
 God said to the angels, “If I block his prayers, I’ll also block the prayers of sinners for generations.
 This tunnel is open for Manasseh and anyone else who comes in sincere repentance, forever.”
 With that, Manasseh was saved.

-The Jewish sages explain that at the end times, almost everyone will repent and return to God.
+Ezekiel 37:24 and the Jewish sages explain that at the end times, almost everyone will repent and return to God.
 But there will be some people who won’t.
 They will feel too soiled, too enmeshed in sin in order to be accepted by God once again.
 David, who was able to repent after his sin with Bathsheba, will teach these lost souls the path of repentance, and they, too, will return to God.
 In fact, the sages teach that it was David who served as Manasseh’s inspiration and motivation to repent.